karthikpamidimarri/advanced-react-revision/README.md

   To watch server using pm2 <br>

-##To use pm2 run the below commands
+To use pm2 run the below commands
-For server ready run the command: yarn dev
+For server ready run the command: yarn dev <br>
-To check logs run : yarn pm2 logs
+To check logs run : yarn pm2 logs <br>
-To delete server : yarn pm2 delete server
+To delete server : yarn pm2 delete server <br>

+##Step 6:
+  To run the test cases run yarn test <br>